isakedo/DNNsim/README.md

 # DNNsim 0.0.5

 Gitignore is set up for CLion IDE, if you want to use a different IDE add their project file extensions to .gitignore.
-It can be used from the command line.
-The folder specified for models under .gitignore is "models".
+It recommend to used it from the command line.
+The folder "models" must contain a folder for each network.
-All the inputs/outputs files of a network architecture must be in the same folder in case of Trace input.
-Example: models/alexnet/{Inputs/Outputs}

-### TODO list
-*   Test other networks
-*   Fixed points
+Inside each folder the file "train_val.protoxt" is mandatory, while "precisions.txt" is optional (If not set the precision is generic)
+The weights and activations for each network in their corresponding network folder inside the folder "net_traces".

 ### Requeriments
 *   Cmake posterior to version 3.10